platipusica/msaccess2web/README.md

 ## Features

-- Works with ODBC drivers on Windows only
+- Works on Windows only
 - Preserves Access compatibility